-11.NON FINANCIAL FOREIGN ENTITIES (NFFEs)
+11. NON FINANCIAL FOREIGN ENTITIES (NFFEs)

-An NFFE is any non-US entity under the US Agreement and any non-UK entity under the UK agreement that is not treated as a Financial Institution.
+An NFFE is either a non-US entity under the US Agreement or a non-UK entity under the UK agreement, that is not treated as a Financial Institution.
 In practice therefore this could apply to any [CD] company, partnership, trust, foundation or any other legal entity that is not a Financial Institution.